Marco-Christiani/zigrad/README.md

 A lot is planned and hoping for support from the Zig community so we can accomplish some of the more ambitious goals.

-- More comprehensive MKL support (in progress)
+- More comprehensive MKL and CUDA support (in progress)
+- Support for popular formats like ONNX and ggml.
 - Standardized benchmarking procedures (always an ongoing effort)
-- CUDA support (in progress)
 - Lazy tensors
 - Static graph optimization
 - Dynamic graph compiler
 - MLIR
-- Support for popular formats like ONNX and ggml.
 - ZML translation for inference
 - Apache TVM integration.
 [Github](https://github.com/apache/tvm/) [Homepage](https://tvm.apache.org)
 - More examples like LLMs, physics and robotic control, etc.

 ## Known Issues and Limitations

-- Lack of GPU support for now
+- Documentation.
+As the API stabilizes more documentation will be added.
+For now, the examples are designed to be quickstart guides.
 - Effort has been directed towards performant primitives, not many layer types have been implemented
   - e.g. conv, pooling, etc are test implementations for verification, they are slow and unoptimized, I would not use them

 ## Contributing

 - [Join the discord](https://discord.gg/JWSSfWj3Uf) and into the dev channels
-- In addition to the above list, anything in in [docs/roadmap.norg](docs/roadmap.norg) is planned
 - Any open issue is available for development, just leave a comment mentioning your interest and I can provide support to help get you started if necessary
 - Otherwise, **please open an issue first, before working on a PR**
 - If you are interested in contributing but do not know where to start then open an issue or leave a comment